Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Three Rock Types.md

 	- *Clastic* - specific ranges of particle sizes in millimeters, which indicates energy conditions during sedimentation
 ## Shape
 - Less commonly used for classification

-- In igneous rocks, a frag
+## Arrangement/Distribution
+- Used to classify metamorphic rocks
+- *Foliation* - a planar type of texture
+- Two types